Max-Jaeger/redhat-PE180-exam-tips/README.md

     In the first .sh file, you are asked to write a command that would start a container with specific flags and configurations.
 This should be easy as it looks like most of the stuff in the DO180 labs.
 After editing save the .sh file, save and exit.

     In the second .sh file, you are asked to write a command that would print out the last 10 lines of the logs of a certain container.
-I will cover how to do that in the next section.
 After editing save the .sh file, save and exit.
+To get the last 10 lines of the logs of a certain container, use the command below

+        sudo podman logs --tail=10 <container name>

     In the third .sh file, you are asked to write two commands that would run after each other.
 One command to stop a running container and another command to remove that container.